atredennick/ecology_class/index.md

 layout: default
 ---

+This website hosts material for an undergraduate course in ecology.
+The course covers topics from population ecology, community ecology, and ecosystem ecology including: population growth, species interactions, the maintenance of biodiversity, and how energy flows through ecosystems.
+The course uses computer simulation as a core teaching tool.
+So, along with gaining understanding of ecology, students will also gain experience in simulation modeling and computer coding in the program ``R``.

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+The course website was adapted from Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
+As for their course material, instructors are welcome to modify and use this material for your own courses.
+I encourage collaborative development and contributions by other instructors, with the hopes that this will lead to better training and resources for everyone.